ConnorLAdams/ConnorLAdams/README.md

 ## I am a Student, Instructor, and Mathematician!

 - Currently pursuing a MS in Applied Mathematics.
-- Living my dream as an instructor at Cal Poly Pomona.
+- Enjoying the life of an instructor at Cal Poly Pomona.
-- New short term goal is to become a talented data scientist.
+- New short term goal is to build a staircase that turns into a slide.
-- Favorite Animal: Red Panda!!
+- Favorite Animal: Red Pandas!!
-- Fun Fact: I have 7 cats (a.k.a. too many)!
 - Possibly a future PhD student in machine learning.

 ### Connect with me: